 Access Constraints This measures the level of humanitarian access constraints.3.0No constraintsExtreme constraints

 The Boko Haram crisis began in 2009 in Nigeria and a few years later spread to neighboring Niger, Chad and Cameroon.
 Ongoing violence is caused by both Boko Haram attacks and the counter-insurgency operations, undertaken by Multinational Joint Task Force (MNJTF).
 The MNJTF was created in 1998 and reactivated in 2012.
+A MNJTF regional counter-insurgency operation was launched in February 2019.?
 Among other tasks, the MNJTF is mandated to conduct ‘counter-terrorism’ operations in Lake Chad Basin region.?
 The regional crisis has caused internal and cross-border displacement, physical destruction, and has exacerbated the food insecurity in the region.
-From December to March 2019, there has been an escalation in high-profile Boko Haram attacks.?

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.